Pankaj1006/Devops-project-in-AWS/README.md

-# Devops-project-in-AWS By Using Jenkins,Sonaqube,Nexus and tomcat server
+# Devops-project-in-AWS By Using Jenkins,Sonaqube,Nexus,Meven and tomcat server